 Serous cystadenoma of pancreas

-Cystic mass with apparent central scar characterised on ultrasound examination.
-Patient hospitalised due cardiovascular reasons.
+Cystic mass with apparent central scar characterized on ultrasound examination.
+Patient hospitalized due cardiovascular reasons.

 CT (selected images)